raven-laboratory/raven-laboratory.github.io/_pages/courses.md

 10 hours in the PhD program in Computer Science.\
 Lecturer: Giulio Ermanno Pibiri, taught in a.y.
 2022/2023, [more details](https://www.unive.it/data/course/401910).

-- *Compact data structures.*\
-10 hours in the PhD program in Computer Science.\
-Lecturer: Nicola Prezza, taught in a.y.
-2021/2022, [more details](https://www.unive.it/data/insegnamento/364606/programma).

 ### Master Courses